Am I Suitable for Focal Therapy?

 Of men retain erections*

-*Based upon a review of 270 patients who all had treatment at The Focal Therapy Clinic using advanced MRI-ultrasound fusion technology to ensure treatment accuracy
+*Based upon our one-year outcome audit of 265 patients treated at The Focal Therapy Clinic using advanced MRI-ultrasound fusion technology (FTC audit, n=265, Oct 2025)

 Playlist